echo-hydro/echo-hydro.github.io/index.md

 layout: page
 title: WooLab
 permalink: /
-subtitle: Computational/Cognitive/Affective (CoCoA) Neuroscience Lab
+subtitle: Computational/Cognitive/Affective (CoCoA) Neuroscience
 ---
 &nbsp;

-The <strong>CoCoA Neuroscience Lab</strong> is a research group led by <a href="http://wanirepo.github.io" target="_blank">Dr. Choong-Wan Woo</a> focusing on <strong>computational, cognitive, and affective neuroscience</strong> in the Center for Neuroscience Imaging Research at the Institute for Basic Science in South Korea.
+The <strong>Woo Lab</strong> is a research laboratory led by <a href="http://wanirepo.github.io" target="_blank">Dr. Choong-Wan Woo</a> focusing on <strong>computational, cognitive, and affective (CoCoA) neuroscience</strong> at the Center for Neuroscience Imaging Research in the Institute for Basic Science (IBS) in South Korea.

 The current research areas are ...